The University of Louisiana at Monroe

 the professions of pharmacy and toxicology through a balanced program of education,

 research, service, and patient care.

-The strategic decisions and daily operations of the College’s faculty and staff will
+The strategic decisions and daily operations of the School’s faculty and staff will

 be reflective of the following values:

 - Responsibility - acting morally, ethically, and with integrity, as well as being accountable for

 one's actions.
 Students, faculty, and staff have a duty to adhere to these standards.